NanyThery/cavela-technical-test/README.md

 2. Quote Items:

 Quote items are visually grouped by supplier, and also the selection is restricted in that sense.
-Given the current data structure coming from the endpoints we'd need to first quote all the `quote_items` then fetch for EACH item, the information of the `supplier` with the id stored.
+Given the current data structure coming from the endpoints we'd need to first quote all the `quote_items` and then fetch for EACH item, the information of the `supplier` with the ID stored.
 And then create a frontend grouping from the bottom up.

-This forces data grouping that could be avoided on the frontend, besides the extra cost of fetching data multiple times when it's not needed.
+This forces data grouping that could be avoided on the front-end, besides the extra cost of fetching data multiple times when it's not needed.

 Quote items could be delivered by the endpoint already grouped by supplier, including the supplier info at a top level: